9 Best Places To Stay In Lofoten Islands From A Native (2026)

 There are also BBQ facilities here, which will probably only be tempting in the summer season!

-A good budget option is Rorbu in Lofoten, which is a house in traditional and charming old-fashioned traditional building style in the small village center.
+A good budget option is a Rorbu in Lofoten, which is a house in a traditional and charming old-fashioned building style in the small village center.
 Here, you have a kitchen, a modern bathroom, wifi, three bedrooms, a TV, and free parking.

 Stamsund is a wonderful starting point for hikes in the area and adventures at sea like kayaking, boat trips, or fishing trips.